Mobile Data Analytics

 However, MDA demands heavy processing and large memory and storage capabilities normally unavailable in mobile devices, and presents several challenges: how to store and retrieve big data from mobile devices, how to build lightweight solutions that generate insight from massive structured and unstructured data, and how to visualize these data on a small screen.

-This issue of IT Professional seeks to present readers with the trends, issues, novel solutions, applications, and practices that promote IT-driven smart cities.
-We’re soliciting articles from industry, business, academia, and government on various topics including the following:
+This issue of IT Professional seeks to present readers with mobile data analytics trends, issues, novel solutions, and applications.
+We are soliciting articles from industry, business, academia, and government on various topics, including the following:

 Feature articles should be no longer than 4,200 words and have no more than 20 references (with tables and figures counting as 300 words each).
 Illustrations are welcome.
-For author guidelines, including sample articles, see www.computer.org/web/peerreviewmagazines/acitpro.
+Articles should be novel, have a practical orientation, and be written in a style accessible to practitioners.
+For author guidelines, including sample articles, see www.computer.org/web/peer-review/magazines.

 Submit your article at https://mc.manuscriptcentral.com/itpro-cs.

 For more information, please contact the Guest Editors: